 A scheduling conference shall be convened by a judicial officer to develop a scheduling order.
 The order setting the scheduling conference shall set the deadline for the parties to meet and attempt to agree on a scheduling order under Fed.
 R. Civ.
 P. 26(f).
 Except in cases removed to this court or cases where the parties have agreed otherwise, plaintiff shall file the proposed scheduling order.
 In a case removed to this court, the party who removed the case shall file the proposed scheduling order.

-Unless otherwise ordered, a scheduling order shall be in the form and shall comply with the instructions found HERE.
+Unless otherwise ordered, a scheduling order shall be in the form and shall comply with the instructions HERE.

-FINAL PRETRIAL ORDERS
+FINAL PRETRIAL ORDER

-Unless otherwise ordered, a final pretrial order shall be in the form and shall comply with the instructions found HERE.
+Unless otherwise ordered, a final pretrial order shall be in the form and shall comply with the instructions HERE.

 ALTERNATIVE DISPUTE RESOLUTION

 (a) Alternative Dispute Resolution.
 Under 28 U.S.C. § 652, all litigants in civil actions shall consider the use of an alternative dispute resolution process.
 A district judge or a magistrate judge exercising consent jurisdiction may direct the parties to engage in an early neutral evaluation or other alternative dispute resolution proceeding.
 To facilitate settlement or resolution of the suit, the district judge or a magistrate judge exercising consent jurisdiction may stay the action in whole or in part during a time certain or until further order.
-Relief from an order under this rule may be had upon motion showing good cause.
+Relief from an order under this rule may be requested by motion showing good cause.

 (b) Definition of Early Neutral Evaluation.
 Early neutral evaluation means a nonbinding, non-adjudicative assessment of a case by a magistrate judge.

 (c) Disqualification of Neutrals.
 A magistrate judge providing early neutral evaluation may be disqualified under the provisions of 28 U.S.C. §§ 144 or 455.

 (d) Designation of Court ADR Administrator.
 Under 28 U.S.C. § 651(d), the clerk of the court is designated to implement, administer, oversee, and evaluate the court's alternative dispute resolution program.

 (e) Confidentiality.
-A party or the magistrate judge in an alternative dispute resolution proceeding shall not voluntarily disclose or through discovery or compulsory process be required to disclose any information concerning any communication provided in confidence to the magistrate judge in connection with the alternative dispute resolution proceeding.
+A party or the magistrate judge in an alternative dispute resolution proceeding shall not voluntarily disclose or through discovery or compulsory process be required to disclose any information concerning any communication provided in confidence to the magistrate judge in connection with an early neutral evaluation or other alternative dispute resolution proceeding.